PCNL-EDA/iEDA-standard-develop/CPP-Program-Assignment/Assignment2/code-submit/project3/read_me_first.txt

 This algorithm is not the A* algorithm.
 Because I can not prove that the path found by \
   the A* algorithm is the best one, I tried anothor strategy.
 This algorithm is not the Dijkstra algorithm, either.
 The complexity of the Dijkstra algorithm is O(n^2), So I didn't use it.
+I can show that my algorithm is faster than the Dijkstra algorithm in many cases.
 My strategy is to find the distance generation by generation.